feihong/coffeescript-talk/README.md

 # Ultimate Language Shootout IV: CoffeeScript

+July 11, 2013

-Source code for a talk on CoffeeScript given for ChiPy on July 11, 2013
+Slides and source code for a talk on CoffeeScript given at ChiPy's annual Ultimate Language Shootout.

 ## Links